 Electromyography and nerve conduction studies Electromyography and Nerve Conduction Studies Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more to help doctors determine whether the problem is in the nerves, the neuromuscular junction, or the muscles
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more to help doctors determine whether the problem is in the nerves, the neuromuscular junction, or the muscles

 Imaging tests to check for abnormalities (such as tumors) affecting the cranial nerves or the spinal cord and to rule out other causes of the symptoms

 A biopsy of muscle and nerve to identify the type of problem (such as whether nerves are demyelinated or inflamed)

 Genetic testing (blood tests to detect the abnormal gene) if doctors suspect a hereditary neuropathy Hereditary Neuropathies Hereditary neuropathies affect the peripheral nerves, causing subtle symptoms that worsen gradually.
 (See also Overview of the Peripheral Nervous System.)
 Hereditary neuropathies may affect... read more